 I wonder if we will see Grant on the boat for every race from here on……..

-We have had the opportunity to avail ourselves to a small mini break in for the weekend.
+We have had the opportunity to avail ourselves to a small mini break, a time out if you may for the weekend.
 So due to a lull in the reservations at Eden Park Bed and Breakfast ….off we went.
 Lots of books and treats and generally just lazing around doing nothing.
 BLISS.

 I am very interested to watch the progress of ETNZ in San Francisco with the Americas Cup.
 It’s still early and we are well versed in the adage of “it’s not over until the fat lady sings” but I think we have the real deal with this boat.
 Lets hope it remains upright until the last race……